- What is it?

 In addition, the Department of Defense annually submits a report to Congress (ARC) on its Defense Environmental Programs (DEP).
 The DEPARC describes the Department's accomplishments during the past year in its restoration, conservation, compliance, and pollution prevention programs by addressing plans and funding needs for protecting human health, sustaining the resources DoD holds in the public trust, meeting its environmental requirements, and supporting the military mission.
 The status of the Army’s IRP is included in the DOD’s report.
 The DEPARC shows the current status of the cleanup program including the sites still awaiting cleanup (Total Site Inventory), as well as the number and percentage of sites reaching RIP and RC.

 - What does the Army have planned?

-The Army will support existing RABs at those installations where there is sustained community interest or at sites where lands are being transferred to the community.
+The Army will continue to support existing RABs at those installations where there is sustained community interest or at sites where lands are being transferred to the community.
 The Army will support TAPP grants to help RAB members understand the technical documents on which they are asked to provide comments and input.
-The Army will continue to provide other opportunities for public participation and input into the decision-making process at its environmental restoration sites in accordance with the Community Information Plan and responses to community interviews on how members of the public wish to be informed about and involved in the restoration process.
+The Army will continue to provide other opportunities for public participation and input into the decision-making process at its environmental restoration sites in accordance with the installation Community Involvement Plan and responses to community interviews on how members of the public wish to be informed about and involved in the restoration process.